 Since graduating from AECC University College in 1994 with a BSc degree in Chiropractic.
 Nicola has worked in private practice.
 She has attended extensive postgraduate studies with a particular emphasis on Paediatric and Pregnancy Chiropractic Care.
 Her experience treating patients of all ages, from just a few days old to patients in their 90’s, as well as Clinic ownership/management has given a valuable perspective when working as a clinic floor tutor at the AECC University College.

 Chris Medcalf graduated from Bournemouth University in 2015 with a degree in Exercise Science Health and rehabilitation.
 Chris has worked to achieve further qualifications in strength and conditioning and performance enhancement in athletes as well as research surrounding exercise therapies.
 He also worked as part of a team alongside the Red Bull F1 pit crew to aid in performance enhancement and injury prevention.
 He is continuing in this vein with a view to honing and refining his skills.

 Joyce has the title of Associate Professor and is currently Lead Tutor of MSc APP Musculoskeletal Health of Paediatrics.
 She teaches undergraduate paediatrics and leads the Paediatrics Pathway of the European Chiropractic Union, as well as full-time Senior Clinic Tutor.
-She also leads the Interdisciplinary BU Midwifery and Chiropractic Newborn Breastfeeding Clinic and is active in clinical research.

 Peter Miller graduated from the AECC University College in 1992 and was in private practice for 11 years.
 During this time, he completed a Masters in clinical chiropractic through the University of Portsmouth.